lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/contrib/contribute_container.md

 1. Commit the changes with `git commit -m "<DESCRIPTION>" <FILE LIST>`.
 Include a description of the change and a list of all changed files.
 1. Push the local changes to the global feature branch with `git push origin <BRANCHNAME>`.
-1. As an output you get a https link.
-Follow it to create the merge request against the preview branch.
+1. As an output you get a link to create a merge request against the preview branch.

 You can find the details and command in the next section.